-Playing the wrong ball can reduce distance by 10-20%
+Playing the right ball can increase distance by 10-20 yards

 It is well understood that a golfer will achieve the maximum energy transfer and the most driving distance if the hardness (compression) of the ball is matched to the swing speed of the club.
 Golfers with slower swing speeds (60-70 mph) should play softer golf balls, and those with fast swing speeds (100-110 mph) should play firmer golf balls.
 Matching swing speed with ball compression causes the ball to have the optimum degree of flattening at impact to create a trampoline-like energy transfer.
 Too much flattening or too little reduces the energy transfer.
 This concept is well understood in the golfing world.

 Tom determines that his swing speed is 80 mph because his drives usually carry 170 yards; that translates to 3 compression bars -Soft.
 Tom will get his longest distance playing balls measuring the SFT. range on the ProCheck.®

 But Did You Know?

 Temperature changes make a difference.

 On a very hot day, the ball loses compression and you should play a harder ball than usual.
 On a cold day, the ball gets harder and you should play a softer ball to get the maximum distance.
-So whether you are teeing it up on a Saturday morning with a brand new ball or just reaching into your bag for something white — the compression may be much different than what you want and that will affect your distance by 10-20%.
+So whether you are teeing it up on a Saturday morning with a brand new ball or just reaching into your bag for something white — the compression may be much different than what you want and that will affect your distance by at least 10-20 yards.
 Now you can test your golf ball’s compression with a sophisticated hand held device that will give you confidence that the ball you are playing is right for you.
 You can be sure the compression of that ball matches your swing speed.